SergeyRock/nightscout-watcher/README.md

 # Nightscout Watcher
 The main purpose of the application is to show glucose level on your monitor in background mode to control glucose level in more convenient way.
 It`s especially convinent for office workers who spend a lot of time working on computer.
-The main prerequisite is availability of your own [nightscout site](https://github.com/nightscout/cgm-remote-monitor).

 ![N|Solid](https://www.uchitel-izd.ru/upload/files/clip2net/ol/2019/11.09-19675.png)